-Yet again, I will say – I am very grateful to have experienced the hospitality, to have seen a glimpse into the lives of people who are trying to preserve their original ways, and I hope they manage to keep their traditions alive, because they are just pure joy to experience.
+Yet again, I will say – I am very grateful to have experienced the hospitality, to have seen a glimpse into the lives of people who are trying to preserve their original ways.
+I hope they manage to keep their traditions alive, because they are just pure joy to experience.

 Replace the fear of the unknown with curiosity.